Fred-org/FRED-docs/source/Control/Source Definition.rst

         particle type to be delivered (a.k.a. primary particle).
 Check the list of available particles using ``fred -particles``

     N = (float) [1]
-        actual no of primary particles delivered by the pencil beam (a.k.a. fluence).
-By default this no is 1, so that the corresponding dose map is `per primary`
+        actual no. of primary particles delivered by the pencil beam (a.k.a. fluence).
+By default this no. is 1, so that the corresponding dose map is `per primary`

     nprim = (#) [1e4 = 10000]
-        no of Monte Carlo histories to be simulated.
+        no. of Monte Carlo histories to be simulated.
 This sets the level of statistics used to reproduce the mean dose map of the pencil beam.

 .. _energy_momentum: